ricosjp/monolish/doc/cpu.md

 - monolish::generalized_eigen : Provides a solution to the generalized eigenvalue problem.
 This is included in `monolish_generalized_eigen.hpp`.
 - monolish::util : Provides utility functions.
 This can be used by including other header files.

+This chapter describes a sample program using monolish that runs on the CPU.

+Sample programs that run on the GPU can be found at sample/.
+They also work on the CPU.
+The programs running on the GPU are described in the next chapter.

 ## Compute innerproduct
 First, a simple inner product program is shown below: